 Can Impala and MapReduce jobs run on the same cluster without resource contention?

 On which hosts does Impala run?
-Does it run on every DataNode in a cluster?

 How are joins performed in Impala?